jekadef/cad_ecg/README.md

-# Phenotyping Coronary Artery Disease from Electrocardiograms
+# Real-world Challenges in Leveraging Electrocardiograms for Coronary Artery Disease Classification
-#### This project aims to detect CAD from ECG data using deep learning.
-We hypothesize that a convolutional neural network architecture can detect ...
+#### This project aims to detect CAD from ECG data using deep learning and investigate the challenges that comes with this task.

 Python version 3.8